WLNO: History

-On January 27, 1981, WNOE flipped to an adult contemporary-leaning Country music format, using crossover artists such as Kenny Rogers, Anne Murray, John Denver, Linda Rondstadt, Olivia Newton-John and Willie Nelson.
+On January 27, 1981, WNOE flipped to an adult contemporary-leaning country music format, using crossover artists such as Kenny Rogers, Anne Murray, John Denver, Linda Rondstadt, Olivia Newton-John and Willie Nelson.
 WNOE-FM, its sister station, had gone to a pure country format, also leaving album rock the previous August.
 WNOE moved away from an AC lean by 1985 but remained country.
 The station began to play more classic country and also play some southern sounding pop hits mixed in by 1990.
-WNOE stayed with this Country oldies format until March 1, 1995, when it was sold to Communicom Co. of Louisiana, L.P., who flipped it to its current format.
-Communicom Company of Louisiana, L.P. is a subsidiary of Denver-based Communicom Company, which also owns KXEG and KXXT in Phoenix, Arizona, and WDRJ in Detroit, Michigan.
+WNOE stayed with this country oldies format until March 1, 1995, when it was sold to Communicom Co. of Louisiana, L.P., who flipped it to a Christian radio format.
+Communicom Company of Louisiana, L.P. was a subsidiary of Denver-based Communicom Company, which also owned KXEG and KXXT in Phoenix, Arizona, and WDRJ in Detroit, Michigan.

-On June 2, 2014, the station went dark.
+On June 2, 2014, the station went silent.
 Effective January 9, 2015, WLNO's license was assigned to the WLNO Trust, due to the bankruptcy of Communicom.
 Effective December 16, 2015, WLNO was sold to Donald Pugh, Sr.'s Eternity Media Group LLC for $1,000 plus a $94,000 payment for access to station property.
 Pugh returned the station to the air, with an urban gospel format, with segments of the day sold to local preachers.

+The Federal Communications Commission (FCC) cancelled the station's license on February 27, 2025, as WLNO had not operated under its licensed facilities since at least October 18, 2021, and did not respond to an FCC inquiry in November 2024.
+The station had been granted special temporary authority in April 2021 to operate with one tower after losing its other six towers in a storm, but Eternity Media Group did not seek to renew this authority or make any further filings.